• Skip to primary navigation

 5July nominee Snowden accepts Prize

-December 1, 2014 by admin
+December 1, 2014

 5th of July Foundation nominated Edward Snowden to the Nobel Peace Prize, through its board member professor Love Ekenberg.
 Snowden did not get it.